-The A320 is the main arterial road through Woking, and because of the restrictions imposed by Victoria Arch and the historic road lay-out, the area creates a pinch-point for traffic causing significant congestion.
+The A320 Guildford Road is the main arterial road through Woking, and because of the restrictions imposed by Victoria Arch and the historic road lay-out, the area creates a pinch-point for traffic causing significant congestion.
 These issues have stifled local growth and housing development opportunities for many years.

 Making these infrastructure improvements will unlock additional housing capacity for 13 identified development sites within Woking town centre.
 It is expected that these sites could deliver up to 3,304 additional homes over and above the 1,251 homes planned in the Site Allocations Development Plan Document.
 Of the total 4,555 homes proposed, 1,913 (42%) would be affordable housing.